-The Consortium Boards operate and maintain a watercourse network system that is designed to provide drainage, flood protection,
+The Consortium Boards manage water levels and maintains a watercourse network system to provide irrigation, drainage and flood protection, irrigation and environmental enhancement.

 Weedcutting along Cannington Brook